 3. Woe Is I by Patricia T. O’Conner

-It strives to write in plain English, so anyone can comprehend what they need to to do become a better writer.
-This book also gives explanations for commonly confused words in the English language, like compliment/complement, and when they should and shouldn’t enter your writing.
+It strives to write in plain English, so anyone can comprehend what they need to become a better writer.
+This book also explains commonly confused words in the English language, like compliment and complement, and when they should and shouldn’t enter your writing.

-Several Short Sentences About Writing is an interesting look at communicating by writing strong sentences.
-This grammar guide focuses on helping creative writers write more creatively, and it starts with the most basic component of the written language: the sentence.
-Klinkenborg’s philosophy is that if a writer can write a strong, solid sentence, then the writer can write strong paragraphs, chapters, and books.
+Several Short Sentences About Writing is an exciting look at the benefits of communicating by writing solid sentences.
+This grammar guide focuses on helping people write more creatively, starting with the sentence.
+Klinkenborg’s philosophy is that if a writer can write a full and complete sentence, then the writer can write strong paragraphs, chapters, and books.

-Some readers find this book a little off-putting at first because of its focus on concentrating on sentence construction entirely.
-However, the writer weaves these pieces together, the writing becomes stronger and more accurate.
+Some readers find this book a little off-putting at first because it focuses on sentence construction entirely.
+However, the writer weaves these pieces together; the writing becomes stronger and more accurate.
 That’s the focus of this book.
 By teaching writers how to write strong, meaningful, and delightful sentences, Klinkenborg teaches them how to write well.

-5. The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century by Steven Pinker
+5. The Sense of Style by Steven Pinker

 6. Write Right! by Jan Venolia

-Write Right! by Jan Venolia explores why good grammar is important.
-It’s through good grammar that other people can understand what we’re saying.
+Write Right! by Jan Venolia explores why good grammar is essential.
+It’s through understanding why grammar is important that others can understand what we’re saying.
 This is the driving focus of this grammar guide.

 This guide is less an entertaining read and more a well-organized guide for writing.
 It uses clear explanations and illustrations to help people understand the importance of the language rules it teaches.
 However, Venolia does throw some humor into the mix when possible.

-What makes this book great is the fact that Venolia updates it regularly.
-The rise of the Internet has caused rules to change quickly, and writers will appreciate the fact that they can pick up the latest edition of this book to keep up with the changes.
+As reference books go, what makes this book great is that Venolia updates it regularly.
+The rise of the Internet has caused rules to change quickly, and writers will appreciate that they can pick up the latest edition of this book to keep up with the changes.